tfeb/tfeb-lisp-tools/README.md

 It returns the file it found, or `nil` if it didn't find anything.

+**`require-modules`** is a shim around `require-module` which expects a list of module descriptions instead of a module name.
+It takes all the same keyword arguments as `require-module`.
+A *module description* is either

+- a module name;
+- or a cons of a module name and some arguments to `require-modules`.

-**`require-modules`** is a tiny shim around `require-module` which expects a list of module names instead of one.
-All the other arguments are the same.
-It returns a list of lists of the two values returned by each `require-module` it calls.
+In the second case `require-module` is called with the two sets of arguments appended to each other, with those from the module specification first.
+Because CL uses the first of any repeated keyword arguments, this means that individual module specifications can override the keyword arguments provided to the function as a whole.  `require-modules` returns a list of lists of the two values returned by each `require-module` it calls.

+**`requires`** is a NOSPREAD version of `require-modules` with a fallback to `require`: `(requires x y)` is `(require-modules (list x y) :fallback #'require)`.
+So `requires` lets you say that you want one or more modules, and if `require-module` doesn't know how to get them then the system should try `require` in case it does.

+**`needs`**  lets you express a dependency on modules at compile time: it is just `requires` wrapped in a suitable `eval-when`.
+Note that `needs` does not quote its arguments: it really is like `requires` as far as it can be.

 ### The search list
 The list of path descriptions is **`*module-path-descriptions*`**.
 Each entry in this list isa *path description*, which is one of: